d03n3rfr1tz3/hass-divoom/README.md

 ## Usage

-This custom component provides one action per mode of your Divoom device.
-Every mode is its own action, so the UI shows you exactly which parameters it has, which of them are required and what they mean.
+This custom component provides one action per mode of your Divoom device, so the UI shows you exactly which parameters a mode has, which of them are required and what they mean.

 ### Basic Modes
-The general structure for all modes are similar, but each mode has different parameter.
+The general structure for all modes is similar, but each mode has different parameters.
 Below the example of the basic structure, you can find a documentation of each mode.
 Not all modes are supported across all devices.
 If in doubt, look into your mobile app if your device even has the corresponding feature and then look into the example files for your specific device.